 ef Leppard hit the lights in 1977 with Pete Willis (guitar), Rick Savage (bass), Steve Clark (guitar) and Tony Kenning (drums) at the helm.
 All students at Tapton School in Sheffield, South Yorkshire, UK, they were originally called Atomic Mass and took the present name when Joe Elliot joined on vocals.
 Their first gig was at an elementary school in front of 150 children and, shortly after a few more gigs, their drummer was replaced by Frank Noon.
 Elliott gave the band their name, originally spelled "Deaf Leopard", a band name he thought up while writing reviews for imaginary rock bands in English class (and a partial reference to Led Zeppelin).
-At Kenning's request, the spelling was modified to make the name seem less like the name of a punk band.
+At Kenning's request, the spelling was modified to make the name seem less like the name of a punk rock band.

 In 1979 their debut EP, on their own 'Bludgeon Riffola Records', was released titled The Def Leppard E.P. in 1978; but once again they had drummer problems when Frank Noon returned to his former outfit and was replaced by Rick Allen.
 After they moved to London, gained the interest and offered a deal by 'Vertigo Records', and the debut On Through The Night resulted in 1980.
 Although the album hit the Top 15 in the UK, many of the fans of the day were turned off by the perception that the band was "selling out" to American audiences too much with tracks like Hello America and their debut tour headline tour including a trip to America supporting Pat Travers, AC/DC, and Ted Nugent).